jolin-io/JuliaScript.jl/README.md

 ## How it works

-- The first time `juliascript` runs `yourscript.jl` it will create a corresponding julia module and track all precompile statements from the actual run.
+- The first time `juliascript yourscript.jl` runs `yourscript.jl` it will create a corresponding julia module and track all precompile statements from the actual run.
 - From the second time onwards it will then run as fast as julia's precompilation system allows for it

 ## Further speedup
 Sometimes the speedup this gives may not be satisfying.
 Then you can manually create a **sysimage** to improve performance even further.
-Just do
 ```bash
 juliascript packagecompile yourscript.jl
 ```